advance100/doc_webpack/configuration.md

       path.resolve(__dirname, "app/test")
     ],

-    // "exclude" should to used to exclude exceptions
+    // "exclude" should be used to exclude exceptions
     // try to prefer "include" when possible

     // the "loader"